Enhancing Used Oil Re-Refining: Advanced Decolorization and Deodorization for High-Value Output

 This is the most widespread method, owing to its simplicity and cost-efficiency.
 It uses adsorbent materials to trap and remove color-causing compounds from the oil.

-- Activated Clay (Fuller’s Earth or Bleaching Clay): Activated clay is widely used due to its high surface area and strong polar affinity.
+• Activated Clay (Fuller’s Earth or Bleaching Clay): Activated clay is widely used due to its high surface area (typically ranging from 150 to 300 m²/g) and strong polar affinity.
 It effectively removes metal soaps, pigments, and polymers from oil.
-In a typical used oil refining machine, activated clay is mixed with heated oil and stirred to allow for adsorption before being separated through filtration.
+In a high-efficiency used oil refining machine, activated clay is typically added at a dosage of 1.0% to 5.0% by weight (wt%), depending on the feedstock’s initial oxidation level.
+The optimal adsorption process is conducted under controlled thermal conditions, usually between 90°C and 110°C, with a retention time of 30 to 45 minutes under agitation to maximize contact without inducing secondary thermal degradation.

 2. Chemical Decolorization